 Areas of Focus

-Our team has a wide range of experience and capabilities, but much of our work can be captured in six broad focus areas:
+Our team has a wide range of experience and capabilities, but much of our work can be captured in eight focus areas:

 Using Data to Support Decisions

-Over the last ten years, researchers and policymakers increasingly have emphasized the importance of using data to support decision-making in education.
-Our analysts have been at the forefront of mining data systems and using longitudinal data to analyze policy proposals, monitor operations, and investigate the effectiveness of programs.
+Over the last 10 years, researchers and policymakers increasingly have emphasized the importance of using data to support decision-making in education.
+Our analysts have been at the forefront of mining data systems and using longitudinal data to analyze policy proposals, monitor operations, and investigate program effectiveness.

 Effective Use of Technology